schiefen12/fireseg_research/README.md

 ```sh
 pip install -r requirements.txt
 ```
-You can ensure the required packages have been installed by running this command in a Jupyter Notebook cell to display a list of all the installed packages and their versions:
+You can ensure the required packages have been installed by running this command to display a list of all the installed packages and their versions:
 ```sh
 pip freeze
 ```